 Theme 3.1.
 Ecosystem services

 Theme 3.1 focuses on the management of biodiversity and ecosystem services within human-transformed landscapes.
 Ecosystems are often managed so as to maximize one or two services, thus leading to reduced biodiversity.
 If multiple services are considered, the maintenance of biodiversity will likely be facilitated.
 However the spatial and temporal aspect of the representation of EGS remains a challenge.
 Accesses to spatial and temporal data remain a major obstacle to the characterization of EGS and the development of standardized approaches.
 The objective of this theme is to demonstrate how land use can influence the distribution of biodiversity, and consequently, the ecosystem services of that territory.
 Research in this theme includes the role of perception and representation of biodiversity in decision-making regarding usage, management and conservation.

 Theme 3.2.
 From economic valuation of ecosystem goods and services to ecosystem natural capital accounts

-This theme focuses on how decisions with biodiversity at stake are made.
-Economic instruments for valuing and managing biodiversity are key in this regard, but not the only ones.
-Research in this theme includes the analysis of literature-derived data on the socioeconomic causes of biodiversity loss.
-In particular, this work builds on the recent discovery that distribution of socioeconomic power may affect biodiversity loss.
+Theme 3.2 focuses on instruments for informing, valuing and managing ecosystem goods and services.
+Economic instruments are key in this regard, but not the only ones.
+Research in this theme includes the analysis of literature-derived data on the socioeconomic causes of biodiversity loss, in particular the recent discovery that the distribution of socioeconomic power may affect biodiversity loss.